 Please Join Us

-You are invited to participate in the 2014 National Space & Missile Materials Symposium (NSMMS), 20 – 23 June in Westminster, Colorado.
+You are invited to participate in the 2016 National Space & Missile Materials Symposium (NSMMS), 20 – 23 June in Westminster, Colorado.

 The NSMMS brings together the Nation’s technology leaders to review the critical challenges of materials, processing, and manufacturing for space, missile, and hypersonic systems.
 System engineers, designers, scientists, researchers, managers, and senior leaders will be in attendance from the joint services, NASA, DOE, academia, and industry.
 The government’s active participation in this event helps provide direction to our senior leaders, research scientists and engineers in the industry, in order to keep our capabilities internationally competitive and our defense systems the best in the world.

 The Symposium has established a format that focuses on key materials and processing challenges associated with system and component needs on the critical path to enabling current and future capabilities.
 The NSMMS maintains this focus to directly convey to a diverse audience of researchers, planners, managers, and senior leadership the importance of supporting advanced materials technology development.
 Advanced materials are crucial to the improved performance and reliability of both commercial and defense systems.
 As a national materials community, it is important to establish and continue an exchange with our leaders emphasizing that advanced materials research must be a priority for the country.

-NSMMS will be co-located with the Commercial and Government Responsive Access to Space Exchange (CRASTE) in 2014.
+NSMMS will once again co-locate with the Commercial and Government Responsive Access to Space Technology Exchange (CRASTE) for the 4th Annual event.
 These symposia continue their outstanding legacy in bringing together technologists, users, and decision makers from across the nation to discuss key technology issues related to space, missile, and hypersonic systems and a variety of ground-breaking commercial space topics necessary for our Country’s defense and research and development pursuits.
-What this means for you-- you can attend two events with one trip, experience an expanded exhibit show and poster session, have more people to network and exchange ideas with, and have even more technical talks to participate in.
-For more information ons CRASTE, visit www.usasymposium.com/craste.
+What this means for you – you can attend two events with one trip, experience an expanded exhibit show and poster session, have more people to network and exchange ideas with, and have even more technical talks to participate in.
+For more information on CRASTE, visit www.usasymposium.com/craste.